2graphic/sinap-ide/app/components/graph-editor/README.md

 the component class.
 Note that the trace functions manually add the origin coordinates to each point.
 This is by design to accomodate the `drawGrid` methods.

+A note about terminology: a "coordinate" or "point" refers to an actual location on the canvas, whereas a "vector" is relative to some coordinate or some other vector.
+[Currently, this termonology is not guaranteed to be consistent throughout the documentation].

 ## graph-editor-element.ts
 The `GraphEditorElement` class wraps around a `DrawableElement` and provides